InnerView-Ultrasound/aio-setup/README.md

    apt update -y && apt install -y debian-keyring debian-archive-keyring apt-transport-https curl && curl -1sLf 'https://dl.cloudsmith.io/public/caddy/stable/gpg.key' | gpg --dearmor -o /usr/share/keyrings/caddy-stable-archive-keyring.gpg && curl -1sLf 'https://dl.cloudsmith.io/public/caddy/stable/debian.deb.txt' | tee /etc/apt/sources.list.d/caddy-stable.list && apt update -y && apt install -y caddy
    ```
    This command will ensure that your system is up-to-date and install the latest stable version of Caddy via it's official binary source.
-1. We need to know the IP for each VM.
+1. To configure Caddy, we need to know the IP address assigned to each VM.
 Run (**on the physical host machine**):
     ```shell
     virsh net-dhcp-leases default
     ```
     This will show you the VMs you set up, and the IP address corresponding to each of them.
 Note down each IP and corresponding hostname.
     Finally, we will configure Caddy using the information proided by virsh.
-Open the default Caddyfile:
+Open the default Caddyfile with a text editor:
     ```shell
     nano /etc/caddy/Caddyfile
     ```
     Replace everything in this file with the following configuration.
-Don't forget to edit the sample configuration and substitute in your domain names and IP addresses. `[DOMAIN_NAME_*]` should be a domain name like `example1.com`, and `[IP_ADDRESS_*]` should be an IPv4 address like `192.168.1.225`.
+Don't forget to edit the sample configuration and substitute in your own domain names and IP addresses. `[DOMAIN_NAME_*]` should be a domain name like `example1.com`, and `[IP_ADDRESS_*]` should be a local IPv4 address like `192.168.1.225`.
     ```shell
     # Virtual machine #1 - "example1-com"
     https://[DOMAIN_NAME_1]:8443 {